Music Lessons: The Best Thing A Parent Could Do For Their Child

-The effects of music education will last a lifetime, even if your child does not become a professional musician.
-An incredibly comprehensive study of the effects of music on children was conducted by the German Socio-Economic Panel which stated that the power of music lessons is very clear:
+The effects of music education will last a lifetime.
+This holds true whether or not your child becomes a professional musician.
+A comprehensive study of the effects of music on children was conducted by the German Socio-Economic Panel.
+It stated that the power of music lessons is very clear:

 “Music improves cognitive and non-cognitive skills more than twice as much as sports, theater or dance.”

 There are a large number of neurological and social benefits that come along with taking music lessons.
-Imagine what you child could do with:
+Imagine what your child could do with:

 Improved Reading And Verbal Skills

 Many studies have shown a link between music lessons and verbal and comprehension skills.
-Northwester University found there are five skills that underlie language comprehension: “phonological awareness, speech-in-noise perception, rhythm perception, auditory working memory and the ability to learn sound patterns.”
-They found that each and everyone of these skills is strengthened by music lessons.
-The study found that of children participating in music training outranked their peers participating in non-musical stimulation, painting and other visual arts.
+Northwestern University found there are five skills that underlie language comprehension: “phonological awareness, speech-in-noise perception, rhythm perception, auditory working memory and the ability to learn sound patterns.”
+They found that each of these skills is strengthened by music lessons.
+The study found that children participating in music training outranked their peers participating in non-musical stimulation.
 Music students tend to score 64 points higher on verbal testing than their peers who play sports or other non-musical activities.